tedneward/Azgaarnoth/Creatures/Races-Holding/Hobgoblin.md

 **Challenge**

 **Martial Advantage**.
-Once per turn, the hobgoblin can deal an extra 14 (4d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn’t incapacitated.
+Once per turn, the hobgoblin can deal an extra 14 (4d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn't incapacitated.

 #### Actions
 **Multiattack.** The hobgoblin makes three melee attacks.
 Alternatively, it can make two ranged attacks with its javelins.